Elementary School Programs

 8. Will the outcome of the GATE screening process be shared with families?

-The GATE Department will notify the families of students that qualify for program placement by mid-June and students will be placed in the GATE program the following school year.
-Parents may request their child's Multiple Criteria Measure (MCM) score report via a form that will be open on our website in mid-June.
+The GATE Department will notify the families of students that qualify for program placement by early July and students will be placed in the GATE program the following school year.
+Parents may request their child's Multiple Criteria Measure (MCM) score report by filling out the form here: GATE MCM Score Report

 9. Why does IUSD have different program placement criteria than other neighboring school districts?

 Each school district in California incorporates its own GATE program placement process.
-IUSD begins screening students at the end of 3rd grade and the GATE program begins in 4th grade.
+IUSD begins screening students in 3rd grade and the GATE program begins in 4th grade.

 10. Is private intelligence testing accepted for GATE placement?